Barbara Weitz, Hal Daub's regents opponent, declines to debate, calls forum divisive

 The forums, Daub said, give voters a chance to gauge a candidate’s views, ability to handle questions, demeanor and performance under pressure.
 Debates reveal a candidate in a raw way that isn’t processed and packaged through a marketing firm, he said.

-"I enjoy debate," said Daub, who has served in the U.S. House, as Omaha's mayor and now six years on the NU Board of Regents.
-"I enjoyed debate in high school.
-I enjoyed debate in college."
-Daub is 77 years of age.
+“I enjoy debate,” said Daub, who has served in the U.S. House, as Omaha’s mayor and now for six years on the NU Board of Regents.
+“I enjoyed debate in high school.
+I enjoyed debate in college.”
+Daub is 77 years old.

 Weitz, 70, has said the only thing she ever ran for before was safety patrol in sixth grade.